dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

 This requires that the metadata be exposed via an OAI-PMH feed (other APIs, Solr Indices, and data publication methods are supported experimentally - we will touch briefly on other options later) through which the metadata is exposed.
 Luckily for this DPLA workshop, that's already a common occurrence for DPLA Provider Data (thanks, Repox).

-To speed up this process, I'm working on a hosted version of these analysis scripts that copies the data dumps to a database that is then queried (in place of pulling full XML data onto your local system).
+*Nota bene*: To speed up this process, I'm working on a hosted version of these analysis scripts that copies the data dumps to a database that is then queried (in place of pulling full XML data onto your local system).
 This is still in development.
-If this ends up being something you would like to see happen, please ping me.
+If this ends up being something you would like to see happen or could support, please ping me.

 ### Step 1: Check Python, Pip, VirtualEnv Installation/Versions

-For these harvest and analysis Python scripts to run, we need to check that Python is installed and the version being used.
+For these harvest and analysis Python scripts to run, we need to check that Python is installed and verify the version being used.
 This should have occurred before the workshop, but we're going to run through this quickly now.

 In your shell used for the previous lesson, type the command `python --version`: